AlbertSigsbert/Java-Question/README.md

  * NB:Write functions to implement each task while avoiding the use of predefined methods in your program */

- The java file is in src folder
+  * The java file is in src folder and exam.txt is provided